IDD

 Look no further!

-The Apostolate has two full time staff members who are dedicated to helping friends and families of individuals with disabilities live out their call to holiness.
+The Apostolate is dedicated to helping individuals with disabilities and their friends and families live out their call to holiness and mission as disciples.

 Contact us with your specific needs.

-• Adaptive Catechesis kits are available for sacramental preparation for First Communion and First Reconciliation for students with IDD.
-Many parishes have their own kits, so please contact your DRE first.
+• Adaptive Catechesis kits are available for sacramental preparation for First Communion, First Reconciliation, and Confirmation.
+Many parishes have their own kits, so please contact your DRE first, unless it has been determined that Sacramental prep at home would be a better option for the student.

 • Many parishes use Catechesis of the Good Shepherd.
 This method of catechesis is led by the child’s curiosity and allows them to learn at their own pace.
 It is a naturally great option for children who can be in a classroom setting but can’t learn as quickly or who prefer more hands on learning.